 Can You Freeze These Blueberry Muffins?

 Yes, you can freeze these mini vegan blueberry muffins.
 After baking them, let them cool completely and store them in an airtight container or freezer bag for up to 3 months.
-These muffins defrost quickly, so they only need to be left out at room temperature for a couple of minutes.

 Store leftover muffins in an airtight container or zip-top bag at room temperature for up to 4 days.